Don Diamont: Career

 In 2021, Diamont announced that he would appear on The Young and the Restless as Bill Spencer Jr. in a crossover event and marking his return since Brad Carlton who is the previous cast after 12 years.

 Personal life

-Diamont is the son of Judy (née Diamont; died 2006) and Albert Feinberg (died 1987).
+Diamont is the son of Judy (née Diamont; died 2006) and Albert Feinberg (died 1990).
 He has three siblings, two sisters Bette (died 1998) and Elena, and one brother, Jack (died 1989).

-With his ex-wife Rachel Braun, he has four sons.
-Diamont married his long-time girlfriend Cindy Ambuehl in Eze, France on June 12, 2012.
-They are parents to twin boys.
-After her passing, Don also raised his late sister Bette's son and has counted him as a seventh child.
+With his ex-wife Rachel Braun, he had four sons.
+Two of those, Zander and Luca, played college football for the Indiana Hoosiers and Duke Blue Devils respectively.
+Diamont married his long-time girlfriend Cindy Ambuehl in Eze, France on June 12, 2012, and they are parents to twin boys Anton and Davis, born December 2000.
+Diamont also raised his late sister Bette's son and has counted him as a seventh child.

-His son, Alexander, nicknamed Zander, played quarterback for the Indiana University football team.

-His son, Luca, is a wide receiver for the Duke University football team.

-Ethnicity

-Diamont began using his mother's maiden name when he began acting and modeling after an agent suggested that it was more "rhythmical," but in fact because it was less obviously Jewish-sounding.

-In the August 15, 2006 edition of Soap Opera Digest, Diamont discusses his Jewish background and discloses that he did not fully embrace his Jewish heritage until later in life.
-Coincidentally, his storyline on The Young and the Restless (head written by Lynn Marie Latham & Scott Hamner) has paralleled his personal life in some ways.
-The show has revealed that the persona of "Brad Carlton" is actually "George Kaplan."
-(For dramatic purposes, the show has explained this by disclosing that George/Brad had to hide his past, and his Jewishness, for his own safety.)